 A: Digital and print copies of posters and postcards about the Festival are available, just send us email.
 We will be sending both digital materials and cards to accepted artists.
-Follow us on Twitter.
 Like us on Facebook.
-Pass the word among your friends and acquaintances - let them know we will again have music, and free hands-on art activities for all ages.
+Pass the word among your friends and acquaintances - let them know we will have really wonderful acoustic music, great street food, a superlative book sale, and free hands-on art activities for all ages.

 Q: When and how are spaces assigned?

-A: Around May 1st booths spots are assigned, once we know which accepted artists are able to come.
+A: We'll communicate booth space assignments around May 1st, once we know which accepted artists are able to come.
 Booth spaces are assigned to encourage diversity of vendors throughout the festival, and to facilitate crowd flow.

 Q: How will I know where my space will be?
 Will I be on grass or asphalt?